 The only problem is that they can really suck up a lot of your time and often without any great benefit.
-So the logical thing to do is automate some of the routine tasks.
-I can already hear the screams on anguish from here.
+So, the logical thing to do is automate some of the routine tasks.
+I can already hear the screams of anguish from here.
 ‘Automation?
 That’s spamming.
 How dare you?
 I’ll never lower myself to such a thing.
 I don’t want to be a bot!’

-Well relax, because I’m not talking about spamming or creating nasty little bots that will drive people crazy.
-I use a number of automated actions and to date, with fingers crossed, I have had no complaints from anyone on Twitter, Facebook or in comments on my blog.
-So let’s look at a few of the automated timesavers I use everyday.
+Well, relax, because I’m not talking about spamming or creating nasty little bots that will drive people crazy.
+I use a number of automated actions, and to date, with my fingers crossed, I have had no complaints from anyone on Twitter, Facebook, or in comments on my blog.
+So, let’s look at a few of the automated timesavers I use every day.

-3. After your post has been published, schedule and repeat the new blog post message on Twitter.
-Twice, about 7 hours apart.
-The reason this is important is because Twitter is instantaneous and 24/7, so unless you are an insomniac, it lets you get some sleep, and people in very different time zones to you will be advised of your new post, while the people who read your first message will be asleep.
+3. After your post has been published, schedule and repeat the new blog post message on Twitter—twice, about 7 hours apart.
+This is important because Twitter is instantaneous and 24/7, so unless you are an insomniac, it lets you get some sleep.
+People in very different time zones to you will be advised of your new post, while the people who read your first message will be asleep.
 See!

 The best programs for setting up scheduled Tweets are Tweetdeck and Hootsuite.
-There are other online services around but I always feel it’s better coming from your own Twitter desktop client.
+There are other online services, but I always feel it’s better to use your own Twitter desktop client.

-4. Now relax, go and write your book or have lunch with some friends while your blog looks after itself, Twitter and Facebook.
+4. Now relax, go write your book, or have lunch with some friends while your blog, Twitter, and Facebook take care of themselves.

 I see that you are covering a 24 hour period in three tweets.
 I do it in 5.
 A while back I did a little research to find out what were the peak usage times on Twitter.
 Turns out that it is lunch time.
 So what I do is schedule a blog post to be tweeted at lunch time in 5 major timezones around the globe.
 Oddly, most of them happen when I’m fast asleep.
 Thank you, Mr Hootsuite for your scheduling abilities.